epfl-theos/koopmans/docs/tutorials/tutorial_2.rst

   :lines: 73-89
   :lineno-start: 82

 Here, the keywords provided in the ``emp`` subdictionary are only applied during the Wannierization of the empty manifold.
-The ``w90`` block format is explained more fully :ref:`here <The w90 block>`.
+The ``w90`` block format is explained more fully :ref:`here <running/w90:The w90 block>`.

 We run this calculation as per usual: